aarmono/crypto_transceiver_instructions/README.md

    * "Write Protect Succeeded": The write protection process completed successfully, and the data on the SD Card can no longer be modified.
-   * "Could Not Write Protect": The SD Card does not support write protection, and the card is *not* write protected.
+   * "Could Not Write Protect": The SD Card does not support write protection (or you removed it from the device prior to pressing "OK", and the card is *not* write protected.
-   * "Write Protect Doesn't Work": The SD Card claimed to write protect the drive, but the software was still able to made changes to it.
+   * "Write Protect Doesn't Work": The SD Card claimed to write protect the drive, but the software was still able to write to it.
+If this happens you will find a file named "BAD_WP" if you read that SD Card using a PC.
-1. Once you have selected "OK" you will be prompted to insert another storage media or stop the deployment process.
+1. Once you have selected "OK" you will be prompted to copy the image to another storage media by pressing "Yes" or stop the deployment process by pressing "No".

    ![Insert Storage](images/insert_storage.png)